Category Archives: Württemberg Royals

 Charlotte’s unfortunate aunt Caroline Matilda; Credit – Wikipedia

 Starved for male companionship, Sophia got pregnant by her father’s 56-year-old equerry and secretly gave birth to a boy who was placed in a foster home.
 Amelia had an affair with another equerry.
 There have been suggestions that both Elizabeth and Augusta also had affairs.
-Three of the six daughters would eventually marry, all of them later than was the norm for the time.
+Three of the six daughters would eventually marry, all later than was the norm for the time.
 Mary married her cousin Prince William Frederick, Duke of Gloucester at the age of 40 and had no children.
 Elizabeth was the last daughter to finally escape from “the Nunnery” when she married Friedrich VI, Landgrave of Hesse-Homburg when she was 48.
 But Charlotte, Princess Royal escaped “the Nunnery” first.

 Charlotte was the least attractive of the daughters, but she was the eldest daughter of a king and that held some weight in the marriage market.
 In 1795, the Prince of Wales tried to help Charlotte by asking their maternal uncle Prince Ernst of Mecklenburg-Strelitz to help arrange a marriage between Charlotte and the Duke of Oldenburg.
 Charlotte was delighted and her sister Elizabeth started to refer to Charlotte as the Duchess of Oldenburg in letters, but nothing ever came of the proposed match.

 Finally, a possible husband was found for Charlotte.
 Friedrich, Hereditary Prince of Württemberg was the eldest son and heir of Friedrich II Eugene, Duke of Württemberg and Friederike of Brandenburg-Schwedt.
 Friedrich, eight years older than Charlotte, was a huge man: 2.11 m (6 ft 11 in) and about 200 kg (440 lb).
 He was also a widower with three children.
-His first wife had been Augusta of Brunswick-Wolfenbüttel, niece of King George III and there were some issues with this marriage that concerned King George.
+His first wife had been Augusta of Brunswick-Wolfenbüttel, niece of King George III and some issues with this marriage concerned King George.
 Only after persistent requests and pleadings from Russian and Brunswick royals and British officials did the king consent to the marriage.

 The marriage treaty had some interesting clauses.
 Any children from the marriage were to be brought up in Württemberg.
 The children could not marry without the consent of the sovereign of the United Kingdom.
 If Charlotte’s husband predeceased her, she could return to the United Kingdom with all her jewelry, including jewelry obtained during the marriage.
 Charlotte would be free to worship using the Church of England rites.
 Charlotte and Friedrich were married at St. James Palace in London on May 18, 1797.
 The bride wore a dress of white satin with a crimson velvet train with fur trimming.
 The groom wore a silk suit embroidered in gold and silver with German and Russian insignia.